 These four additional countries (Denmark, the Netherlands, France, and Norway) can use the same resources as the Five Eyes but cannot access all of the data collected by them.
-Nine Eyes countries may also share their data with the NSA or GCHQ secret agencies.
+Nine Eyes nations may also share their data with the NSA or GCHQ secret agencies.

-The 5 Eyes, 9 Eyes, and 14 Eyes alliances cover the majority of the world's internet users, but, as online literacy grows in other countries, so does their desire to join the 14 Eyes alliance.
+The 5 Eyes, 9 Eyes, and 14 Eyes Alliances cover the majority of the world's internet users, but, as online literacy grows in other countries, so does their desire to join the 14 Eyes alliance.
 Are we heading into a totalitarian surveillance world?
-So far, we know that the following countries are also close allies of the Fourteen Eyes alliance:
+So far, we know that the following countries are also close allies of the Fourteen Eyes intelligence alliance:

 If you live in any of the mentioned countries, your right to online anonymity is near impossible.
 Everything you do online is likely to be tracked: the websites you visit, the time you spend online, everything you type into search engines, your personal information, IP address, and more.